vytautas-sablinskas/BookStore/README.md

 ## Introduction

 The Book Store is a Mobile first ReactJS-based web application that simulates a real-world bookstore.
-This project is a training task, highlighting the integration of various web technologies.
+The goal of this project was to get familiar with different technologies used to develop client-side applications.

 ## Technologies

 This project utilizes ReactJS for building the user interface, coupled with Redux for managing the state of the product list and shopping cart, ensuring data persistence across page reloads.
-Fluent UI is used for few UI components, and SASS aids in writing more efficient and maintainable stylesheets.
+Fluent UI is used for a few UI components, and SASS aids in writing more efficient and maintainable stylesheets.
 The application is structured as a Single Page Application (SPA) using React Router for seamless page navigation.

 ## Features

 ### Main Page (Product List)
 - Showcases a list of available books with key details.
 - Implements lazy loading for efficient data fetching and rendering.
-- Users can browse and select items for more details or adding to the cart.
+- Users can browse and select items for more details or add to the cart.

 ### Product Details
 - Provides comprehensive information about each book.